wso2/cellery-observability/README.md

 **Note**: If you just wish to get started with trying out Cellery, you can start your journey at [wso2/cellery](https://github.com/wso2/cellery) repository.

-Cellery Observability brings along the capability to observe the Cells deployed on Cellery Mesh.
-This combines the [Siddhi](https://siddhi-io.github.io/siddhi) Stream Processing Capabilities of [WSO2 Stream Processor](https://wso2.com/analytics-and-stream-processing/) and observability agents deployed along with the Cells to collect and process metrics and tracing data from the Cells.
+Cellery Observability brings along the capability to observe the Instances deployed on Cellery Mesh.
+This combines the [Siddhi](https://siddhi-io.github.io/siddhi) Stream Processing Capabilities of [WSO2 Stream Processor](https://wso2.com/analytics-and-stream-processing/) and observability agents deployed along with the Instances to collect and process metrics and tracing data from the Instances.

 ## High Level Architecture